seancfoley/IPAddress/ipaddress.md

     version.

   - **Thread-safety and immutability**.
-The core types (host names, address strings, addresses, address sections, address segments, address ranges) are all immutable (like java.lang.String or java.lang.Integer instances).
+The core types (host names, address strings, addresses, address sections, address segments, address ranges) are all immutable.
 They do not change their underlying value.
 For multi-threaded apps this is valuable.

   - **Address modifications**, such as altering prefix lengths, masking,